simon-ritchie/apysc/docs_src/source/debug_info.md

 # DebugInfo class

-This page will explain the `DebugInfo` class.
+This page explains the `DebugInfo` class.

 ## What class is this?

 The `DebugInfo` class append the debug mode information exporting setting.
-This class will be used with the `with` statement and cover the entire implementation of any callable (function or method) that needs to export the debug information.
+The apysc uses this class with the `with` statement.
+It covers the entire implementation of any callable (function or method) that needs to export the debug information.

 ## Basic usage for a function call

 The `DebugInfo` class constructor requires the `callable_`, `locals_`, and `module_name` arguments.

-The `callable_` argument needs to specify the target function (or method), and the `locals_` needs to specify the `locals()` built-in function return value (this will be used to inspect the function arguments).
-The module name needs to specify the `__name__` fixed value.
+The `callable_` argument needs to specify the target function (or method), and the `locals_` needs to specify the `locals()` built-in function return value.
+This interface uses these arguments to inspect the function arguments.
+Also, the module name must specify the `__name__` fixed value.

 ```py
 # runnable